Saving & Spending Budgeting & Expenses

 Generational wealth continues to be a highly debated topic as older generations are spreading generational wealth earlier and earlier.

-Spreading generational wealth while still living may positively affect younger family members but prevents boomers from making large purchases or spending liberally.
+Spreading generational wealth while still living may positively affect younger family members, but it may also prevent boomers from making large purchases or spending liberally.

 Having worked all of their lives for their money, it is no surprise that boomers want to be able to provide for their families.